Co-Founder and Vice President- Taylor L. Smith

-Taylor L. Smith is the Co-Founder and Vice President of Operations at Guardian Defense.
-She has been a part of the developmental stages of the Guardian Defense and continues to work closely with Founder and President, Steven S. Smith, in the growth of the company.
+Taylor L. Smith is the Co-Founder and Vice President at Guardian Defense.
+She has been a part of the developmental stages of Guardian Defense and continues to work closely with Co-Founder and President, Steven S. Smith, in the growth of the company.

-Prior to working at Guardian Defense, Smith was the Team Leader at a non-profit agency in Broward County, Florida.
-Originally hired as a counselor at a therapeutic program for at-risk and low-income children, Smith was promoted to the supervisory position for this county-funded program.
-As Team Leader, Smith and her colleague were directly responsible for the daily operation of the programs, spread over twelve locations.
+Prior to operating Guardian Defense, Taylor was a Team Leader at a non-profit agency in Broward County, Florida.
+Originally hired as a therapeutic counselor for at-risk and low-income children, Taylor was promoted to the supervisory position for this county-funded program.
+As Team Leader, Taylor and her colleague were directly responsible for the daily operation of the programs, spread over twelve locations.

-Smith maintained a certification in Professional Crisis Management (PCM), the approved crisis management system used at her programs while employed at the agency.
+Taylor maintained a certification in Professional Crisis Management (PCM), the approved crisis management system used while employed at the agency.
 Due to the high-risk behaviors of the clients, preventative PCM skills were utilized daily, and in some cases de-escalation and intervention procedures were necessary.

-Smith graduated with a Bachelor of Science in Psychology in 2006 from Nova Southeastern University (NSU).
-She served as board members on numerous academic and leadership honors societies as well as competed as a NCAA student-athlete.
-In her senior year, Smith completed an internship at the Davie Police Department where she shadowed a patrol officer during his calls for service.
+Taylor graduated with a Bachelor of Science in Psychology in 2006 from Nova Southeastern University (NSU).
+She served as board members on numerous leadership and academic honors societies as well as competed as a NCAA student-athlete.
+In her senior year, Taylor completed an internship at the Davie Police Department where she shadowed a patrol officer during calls for service.
 She then graduated with a Master of Arts in Cross-Disciplinary Studies, with a concentration in Conflict Analysis and Resolution in 2008 also from NSU.
 It was during this time, that Taylor learned great skill development in mediation and conflict resolution.